Terms and Conditions

 (6) Non delivery of the goods shall be notified to the Company within seven days of the date of despatch indicated by the Company.

-(7) The Company and (where relevant) the carriers must be notified within ten days of receipt of the goods of any damage or shortage and the Buyer must retain for inspection any damaged goods and packaging.
+(7) The Company and (where relevant) the carriers must be notified within fourteen calendar days of receipt of the goods of any damage or shortage and the Buyer must retain for inspection any damaged goods or packaging.
+Photographic evidence of the damaged packaging clearly showing the delivery note must also be retained by the Buyer for inspection.

 (8) The Company shall incur no liability whatsoever in the event of failure by the Buyer to notify the Company of non-delivery, damage or shortage as above.